kriticalflare/SIES-Library/README.md

 providing them with a list of available books on their mobile device.
 This is an attempt to encourage students to check out the latest available books on a particular topic, as students refrain from visiting the library and spending some time looking at the available options as we are living in a busy environment.
 It will also save the students money as they can find out if the library has the book, rather than buying a new one.
+Students can see if a book satisfies their needs by checking out its contents using the preview feature.
 Sharing of books is a very important feature that we introduced as it brings liveliness to the product and doesn’t restrict the app to a sole device.

 ### 3. Basic Features :-

+● Read books

+Books can be read/previewed depending on the copyright status.

 ●	Searching

-Books can be searched by Title,Author,Publisher and ISBN ●	Sorting
+Books can be searched by Title,Author,Publisher and ISBN

+●	Sorting

 The results of search can be sorted according to date or quantity

 ●	Pagination

 The results of the search are paginated.
-Which gives more optimized results and also infinite scrolling on home page ●	Sharing
+Which gives more optimized results and also infinite scrolling on home page

+●	Sharing

 Sharing of books is a very important feature which allows for sharing your favourites  which makes this app social friendly.

 ●	Favourite

 Favourites act as a bookmark so you can save the books locally, responsible for faster, offline access.

 ### 4. Technology Used :-